WhitingFamilyFun/learning/README.md

 This is a repository for helping friends and family to learn how to code things.

+There are many different languages you can use to code.
+I'm going to be teaching you one of my favorites called Dart.
+It is an easy language to learn, and it also makes it easy to make web apps, Android, iOS, Windows, Linux, and macOS apps.

-This is one of the most simple programs that you can write.
+This is one of the most simple programs that you can write in Dart.

 Example 1:
 ```dart